pond/dnd/party_riglan/playlists/campaign_4/part_1.md

 ### Chapter 4: No Water

 * (Kubo) Rebirth: Welcome To The High Forest
-* Spanish Dragon: Smoke On The Horizon - Chase The Orcs
+* (Carlos Nuñez) Spanish Dragon: Smoke On The Horizon - Chase The Orcs
 * (Macross) Frontier 2059: Besieged Compound; First Attacks
 * (Solo) Corelia Chase: Assault Of The New Arrivals
 * (Conan) Night Bird: Brokering A Fragile Truce